The Bridge (Letter Kills album)

-The Bridge is the debut and only studio album by American punk-emo band Letter Kills.
+The Bridge is the debut and only studio album by American alternative rock band Letter Kills.
 Produced by Jim Wirt, the album was released on July 2, 2004 through Island Records.
 It peaked at number 130 on the Billboard top 200 albums chart, but spawned no hit singles.
-Letter Kills disbanded while working on a follow-up record.
+Letter Kills disbanded while working on a follow-up record, later reforming in 2023.